 - Manual for current business owners to help in business and strategy formulation

 Contents of the Potato Business Plan (PDF, Word And Excel)

 The potato business plan include, but not limited to:

 - Financial Statements (monthly cash flow projections, income statements, cash flow statements, balance sheets, break even analysis, payback period analysis, start-up costs, financial graphs, revenue and expenses, Bank Loan Amortization)

 - SWOT & PEST Analysis

 - Operational Requirements (Including technical aspects of how to farm the potatoes, fertilizer requirements etc)

 - Why some people in potato farming business fail, so that you can avoid their mistakes

 - Ways to raise capital to start your potato farming business

-- Potato Farming Business Plan – Word File (which you can edit to fit your needs)
+- Potato Farming Business Plan – Editable Word File (Comprehensive Version – 87 Pages)